Titirangi: History

+The area is within the traditional rohe of Te Kawerau ā Maki, an iwi that traces their ancestry to some of the earliest inhabitants of the Auckland Region.
+According to Maori oral history, the name Tītīrangi was chosen for the area by Rakataura, the senior tohunga of the Tainui migratory canoe.
+It was used to describe the area between the Motukaraka sandbank of the Manukau Harbour and Little Muddy Creek, and was named in commemoration of a hill in his Pacific homeland, and can be translated as "hill reaching up to the sky".
+Other translations of the name include "long streaks of cloud in the sky" and "fringe of heaven".

 In the mid-19th century, the Manukau Harbour shoreline was primarily used for kauri logging.
 In December 1855, John Bishop and Thomas Canty acquired 227 acres of land from John Langford, a land dealer who acquired the area from a Crown grant.
 Most of the kauri forest was harvested for wood by the early settlers.